1 How to Install and Configure Oracle RAC on Docker

 service shutdown.
 To enable the Docker container stop to trigger a systemd service shutdown

-in Oracle Clusterware, include the argument --stop-signal=SIGRTMIN+5
+in Oracle Clusterware, include the argument --stop-signal=SIGRTMIN+5 in the

-command.
+docker create command.
 To understand all of the options mentioned in the

 following command, refer to the Docker documentation for the Oracle Docker version installed